 Ristow has produced and/or edited over one hundred television episodes, documentaries or narrative films for clients including History Channel, National Geographic, PBS, NBC, Discovery Channel, E!
 Network, and HBO.
 Series he's worked on have won six Emmy Awards, three Telly Awards, and multiple festival prizes.

-He grew up in San Francisco and currently lives in New York City with his wife Caroline and son Beowulf.
+He grew up in San Francisco and currently lives in Portsmouth, NH with his wife, Caroline, and sons, Beowulf and Winston.

 Stephen Thomas Previtera

 Stephen Thomas Previtera is an authority on First and Second World War military history and its related artifacts, and a renowned expert on decorations and badges worn by the soldiers of multiple countries and wars.
 A meticulous researcher with a loyal following, he has written six books on military artifacts utilized as references by enthusiasts, historians, researchers, and museums both in the US and abroad, including the National World War II Museum in New Orleans, the United States Military Academy at West Point, US Army War College, Carlisle Barracks, Pennsylvania, and the Deutsches Historisches Museum, Berlin, among others.

 As a Creative Director, Previtera has directed and produced short films and broadcast video and radio for the banking, healthcare and food service industries, along with number of non-profit entities.